 I enjoy every writing session because I get to be the first reader of something never before read by human eyes.
 It was exciting to see what unfolded every time I sat in front of the computer.
 I challenged myself by taking ideas I have had over the years watching Ancient Aliens and X-Files, as well as my love of Native American culture and my experience with countless hours spent in the outdoors of the Pacific Northwest.
 Bringing the ideas together in a novel and tying it together with actual events in 1949, was more fun than I ever imagined.
 I am excited to re-release these novels.
-They are fun to read and will provide you with several hours of enjoyment.
+They are fun to read and will give you with several hours of enjoyment.
 I heard novelist Garth Stein, say at a writing convention to write something “you would like to read”, so this is what I have done.
-Not everyone will like them and I understand, but if I can bring a few hours of enjoyment to a few people then I am satisfied.
+Not everyone will like them and I understand, but if I can bring a few hours of enjoyment to a few people, then I am satisfied.
 No matter what happens I will keep writing, if nothing else than, to entertain myself.

 Studying photography as a freshman in high school, I later took the passion and skills and used them as a photographer in the United States Air Force.
 After four years in the Air Force, I spent the next couple of decades living around the U.S. and raising my son Alexander.
 My love of cycling on the road or heart-pulsing trail-riding in the Oregon woods called for years before I finally returned in 2017.
 I like to think I have a penchant for capturing the outdoors, via photos, on my smartphone, which I usually share on Social Media.
 Often, I break out my high-end Canon DSLR and “gets serious” with my photography.
 Living back in Oregon, I have become enamored with Stand-up Paddleboarding and look forward to Friday afternoons, and the weekends, where I can bike, get on one of my favorite lakes and visit one of